How Much Emergency Fund Do You Actually Need? (And What to Do After You Have It)

 Why?
 Because it takes years to save six months of expenses.
 And during those years, your cash is sitting in a savings account losing purchasing power every single day.

-Even at 4.5% APY, your high-yield savings account barely keeps pace with inflation.
+Even at 4.38% APY, your high-yield savings account barely keeps pace with 3.36% inflation.
 After taxes on the interest, you might actually be losing ground.
-Meanwhile, the S&P 500 has averaged roughly 10% annual returns since 1926, according to NYU Stern.
-Bitcoin has been the best-performing asset of the last 15 years.
+Meanwhile, the S&P 500 has averaged roughly 10% annual returns since 1928, according to NYU Stern. $100 invested at the start of 1928 was worth $1,157,598.95 by the end of 2025, a 10.02% geometric return across 98 years.

 Every month you delay investing because you are "still building your emergency fund" is a month of compound growth you will never get back.
 The start tomorrow trap is one of the most expensive mistakes in personal finance.